-Regulation of GCSEs, AS and A levels: guide for schools
+Regulating GCSEs, AS and A levels: guide for schools and colleges

-A guide for teachers on the responsibilities of exam boards and schools.
+A guide for teachers on the responsibilities of exam boards and schools and colleges.

-Schools and colleges have a key role in making the system work.
+Schools and colleges have a key role in making the qualifications system work.

 - GCSEs, AS and A levels and their assessment (this guide does not refer to other qualifications which might be taken as alternatives)

-- reviews of marking and appeals (currently known as EARs)
+- reviews of marking and reviews of moderation (previously known as EARs), and appeals

-- the changes exam boards make or allow to be made to assessments for disabled students (reasonable adjustments)
+- the changes exam boards make or allow to be made to assessments and the way they are taken for disabled students (reasonable adjustments)

 - the support exam boards give to students who are disadvantaged when taking an assessment by illness, injury or something else outside their control (special consideration)

 The guide includes links to other documents that include more detail about how the qualifications and exam systems work.
 It does not detail all the requirements we place on exam boards and it does not have any regulatory status.
 The regulations with which exam boards must comply can be found on our website.

 We do not regulate schools or colleges and so we do not place any requirements directly on them.
 In light of the key role schools and colleges play in making sure the qualifications system works effectively and fairly, some of the regulations we place on the exam boards affect the way they must interact with schools and colleges and the obligations exam boards place on them.